The following summarized the most frequently asked questions by the citizens about the Fire Department.

 The process of becoming a firefighter involves the following phases: Application, Written Testing, Physical Agility Testing, Oral Interviews.
 This creates a list of potential hires.

 During the process the number of applicants will be wittled down to a list of approximately 50 people.
 Applicants are scored during the process, creating a final ranking.
 The list then is good for approximately two years.
 As openings occur due to retirements, promotions or injuries, the department hires candidates starting with the highest ranked and working down the list.
 Should no openings occur or the list not advance the list will expire and a new round of application and testing will begin.

 Question: How many alarms does the Fire Department respond to every day?

-Answer: The Norwalk Fire Department responded to more than 5900 calls in 2006 and is on pace to due more than 6000 calls in 2007.
+Answer: The Norwalk Fire Department responded to 6257 calls in 2017 and 7133 calls in 2018.
 While no two days are a like we generally respond city wide to an average of 17 calls a day.
 A large part of our increase of calls is the growing number of Medical calls that we are responding to now.

 Question: Why do firehouses have brass poles and how many stations in Norwalk have them?

 Answer: Fire stations have brass poles to cut down on the amount of time it takes to get on the fire truck from the second floor.
 It is about ten times faster to "slide the pole" than to take conventional stairs.
 This advantage is not without its draw backs however.
 The major drawback is safety; the pole can be very dangerous.
 The fire pole is essentially a hole in the floor with a pipe in it to grab as you fall.
 If you grip the pole improperly or not tight enough your descent can be rather rapid.
 (32 feet per second) The rapid descent it not really the problem, it's that sudden stop at the bottom.